 To address the key issue of skills shortages identified by the report, APM offers a range of qualifications that develop project professionals throughout their career.
 The report suggests that this has become more important than ever as 54% of senior staff across government identified ‘very’ or ‘fairly significant’ skills gaps in programme and project management.
-One way of plugging this skills gap is with the APMP qualification, which has a route created especially for Prince2 Registered Practitioners as it recognises their prior learning, therefore providing a cost-effective and time-efficient route to professional development.
+One way of plugging this skills gap is with the APM PMQ qualification (formerly the APM PMQ), which has a route created especially for Prince2 Registered Practitioners as it recognises their prior learning, therefore providing a cost-effective and time-efficient route to professional development.

 The report records the significant efforts to professionalise the Civil Service in recent years, but notes that standards associated with particular professions are not always reflected in recruitment to posts.
 For areas of business where depth of experience is critical to capability the NAO urges departments to take greater control of recruitment to ensure business needs are met by using professional standards to inform decisions on appointments and promotions to key posts.